kapxapot/plasticode-warcry/README.md

 ## DB migrations

 In the process of development there can be new DB migrations.
-To execute them run the following in the projects' root folder:
+To execute them run the following in the project's root folder:

 `vendor\bin\phinx migrate`